lensesio/stream-reactor/kafka-connect-cassandra/docs/source/cassandra.rst

 There are two changes from the previous configuration:

-1. *cassandra.import.timestamp.column* has been added to identify the column used in the where clause with the lower and upper bounds.
+1. ``cassandra.import.timestamp.column`` has been added to identify the column used in the where clause with the lower and upper bounds.
-2. The *cassandra.import.mode* has been set to *incremental*.
+2. The ``cassandra.import.mode`` has been set to ``incremental``.

-.note::Only Cassandra columns with data type Timeuuid are supported for incremental mode.
+.. note:: Only Cassandra columns with data type Timeuuid are supported for incremental mode.
 The column must also be either the primary key or part of the compound key.
 If it's part of the compound key this will introduce a full scan with ALLOW\_FILTERING added to the query.

 We can reuse the 3 records inserted into Cassandra earlier but lets clean out the target Kafka topic.

 .. note:: You must delete.topics.enable in etc/kafka/server.properties and shutdown any consumers of this topic for this to take effect.